 \subsection{Evaluation Metrics}

-This study uses four performance metrics to evaluate the quality of the output images generated by the model: two full-reference metrics and two no-reference metrics.
-For the full-reference measures, we used PSNR and SSIM, while the Underwater Colour Image Quality Evaluation (UCIQE)~\cite{UCIQE} and the Underwater Image Quality Measure (UIQM)~\cite{UIQM} are utilized for assessing the model on no-reference datasets.
-The UCIQE metric extracts the most pertinent statistical features from the CIELab color space that represent underwater image degradations, including color shift and noise induced by suspended particles.
+This study uses four performance metrics to evaluate the quality of the model's output images: two full-reference metrics and two no-reference metrics.
+For the full-reference measures, we used PSNR and SSIM, while the Underwater Colour Image Quality Evaluation (UCIQE)~\cite{UCIQE} and the Underwater Image Quality Measure (UIQM)~\cite{UIQM} were used to assess the model on no-reference datasets.
+The UCIQE metric extracts the most informative statistical features from the CIELab color space that characterize underwater image degradation, including color shifts and noise induced by suspended particles.
 In contrast, the UIQM is a linear superposition of three components: colorfulness, sharpness, and contrast.
 These two metrics are frequently referenced in the literature for evaluating underwater reconstruction methodologies.